-Every storm is unique, but our history with storm restoration is a guide to predicting the amount of damage and restoration time following a hurricane.
 Before a hurricane makes landfall, we estimate restoration timelines based on the category, intensity, size and track of the storm.

 Major hurricanes can cause extended outage restoration times.
-While the majority of customers may be restored quickly, some of the hardest hit areas could take longer dependent on the extent of damage to Entergy's electrical facilities.
+While the majority of customers may be restored quickly, some of the hardest hit areas could take longer dependening on the extent of damage to Entergy's electrical facilities.
 For example, a strong Category 4 hurricane could cause a loss of power for several weeks in those hardest hit areas; possibly longer for a Category 5 storm.

-We strive to give an estimate of how long it will take to restore most of our customers 48-72 hours before landfall.
-As damage assessments are completed, better estimates are formulated.
+We strive to give an estimate of how long it will take to restore most of our customers 48-72 hours after landfall.
+As damage assessments are completed, more accurate restoration times can be provided.
 While power is typically restored faster in areas with less damage, restoration times in the hardest hit areas greatly depend on the extent and type of damage to Entergy's electrical facilities.
+Our ability to access heavily hit areas can also impact the pace of both damage assessment and restoration.